tmccarthy/tmm-scala-plotly/README.md

 In the above you should note that we make use of types like `OptArg` and `DataArray`.
 These allow us to have explicit and type-safe representations of optional parameters and the different types of data array respectively.
-Using these everywhere gets tiring, so we can import `au.id.tmm.plotly.syntax.all._` to make things a little less verbose while retaining type safety.
+Using these everywhere gets tiring, so we can import `au.id.tmm.plotly.syntax._` to make things a little less verbose while retaining type safety.
 With this import, the above becomes:

 ```scala